 For exams delivered remotely on Cirrus using Proctorio (including the shorthand transcription) each centre must have a centre contact in place during the exam with access to a Cirrus invigilation screen, so there is a point of contact available to all candidates in case of any technical problems.
-Centres are responsible for providing the details for this point of contact to the candidates in advance of the exam.
+Centres are responsible for providing the name and contact telephone number for this point of contact to the candidates in advance of the exam.
 The centre contacts will have the ability to pause, restart and add extra time to a candidate's exam via the Cirrus invigilation screen, where required.